Links on SoundGuys may earn us a commission. Learn more.

 Is the AirPods (3rd generation) better for phone calls than the Samsung Galaxy Buds Pro?

 Microphone quality works well on both.
-While in no way will you be recording professionally with either pair of true wireless earbuds, you can certainly use both for phone calls or Zoom.
+While in no way will you be recording professionally with either pair of wireless earbuds, you can certainly use both for phone calls or Zoom.
 Listen to the samples below to cast your vote on which does a better job.

 Tell us what you think!